neilk/HeartForth/README.md

 [stack-oriented](https://en.wikipedia.org/wiki/Stack-oriented_programming_language)
 language.
 Where other programming languages use many data structures, Forth has a wealth of operators to manipulate the stack.
-Emoji has a large number of symbols which incorporate hearts, which suggest holding something close, or remembering something.
+Emoji has a large number of symbols which incorporate hearts.
 So....

 | HeartForth | Standard Forth | meaning |
 | --- | --- | --- |